Blanca Peak: Geography

 Blanca Peak is located at the southern end of the Sangre de Cristo Range, a subrange of the more extensive Sangre de Cristo Mountains, and is the highest peak in both ranges.
 It lies approximately 20 mi east-northeast of the town of Alamosa.
 Approximately 15 mi to the north-northwest is Great Sand Dunes National Park and Preserve.

 Blanca Peak is notable not only for its absolute height, but also for its great local relief and dominant position at the end of the range, rising high above the San Luis Valley to the west.
 For example, it rises nearly 7000 ft over the edge of the San Luis Valley in only 6 mi.

 Blanca is also the third most topographically prominent peak in Colorado; it is separated from the higher peaks in the Sawatch Range by relatively low Poncha Pass at 9019 ft.

 Blanca Peak heads up three major creeks.
 Holbrook Creek is on the west, flowing from a basin including Crater Lake, Blue Lakes, and Como Lake.
+There is a class 2 route to the summit from Como Lake.

-An extremely challenging four wheel drive road accesses Como Lake 11750 ft, and provides the most common access to Blanca Peak.
+An extremely challenging four wheel drive road accesses Como Lake 11750 ft, and provides the most frequently used access to Blanca Peak.
 Most vehicles stop at an elevation of between 8000 ft and 10000 ft on this road.
 The Como Lake Road is a designated Alamosa County Road and runs to the edge of the Sangre de Cristo Wilderness just short of Blue Lakes.
 The Como Lake Road is rated as the most challenging 4WD road in Colorado.
 The Huerfano River flows from the north side of Blanca Peak.
 A road, starting out as a two-wheel drive road, then becoming a four-wheel drive road (less challenging than the Como Lake Road), provides access to the technical climbing on the North Face of Blanca Peak.
 Blanca Creek drains Blanca Basin under the south slopes of the peak, and Little Ute Creek descends from the Winchell Lakes on the southeast side.
 However these are not used to access the peak due to private property.

 Three other fourteeners are nearby: Mount Lindsey to the east, Ellingwood Point to the north and Little Bear Peak to the southwest.
 Ellingwood Point is connected to Blanca by a short, high ridge, and is often climbed in conjunction with Blanca.
 Little Bear also has a high connecting ridge to Blanca, but it is a technical traverse, only recommended for highly experienced parties.

+Climate

 Geology

 The granite that makes up the Blanca massif is pre-Cambrian in age, dated at approximately 1.8 billion years old.
 The major part of the Wet Mountains to the east and the Front Range to the northeast are also pre-Cambrian, also about 1.8 billion years old.
 In contrast, the Sangre de Cristo Range to the north and the Culebra Range to the south are Permian rock between 250 and 300 million years old.